Should Vegans Eat Insects?

 Veganism gets a bad reputation of being extremely strict – make one slip up and you are automatically demoted to ‘plant-based’ by purists.

 Many of my friends and followers have contacted me with their concerns over this.
 With 84% of vegans and vegetarians turning back to eating meat, why is it necessary for the many vegans to be so harsh?
-Since when has thwarting other’s efforts to go vegan been a bad thing?
+Since when has thwarting other’s efforts to go vegan been a good thing?
 These vegans in question are forgetting that their main message is to reduce animal suffering and help the environment, which is exactly what eating insects promotes.

 End Note: THE ‘YUCK’ FACTOR